An official website of the State of Georgia.

 Call if you need to talk because you or someone you know is in an abusive relationship.

-Approved for 6 FVIP Hours
+Approved for 6 GCFV-Approved Hours

-From 2003 through 2018, at least 2,035 Georgians lost their lives due to domestic violence.
+From 2010 through 2019, at least 1,380 Georgians lost their lives due to domestic violence.
 Thousands more are victims of non-fatal domestic violence every year.